dahl898/tracker/README.md

 no matter what you've set.
 For example, if you set "allow read and write: if false;" for Firestore, the app will work fine and nobody will have access to your Firestore instance except the app.

-After creating a project you can download text data to Excel file, download images to your local machine as ZIP files, modify the project, add new images or delete the project.
+After creating a project you can download text data to Excel file, download images to your local machine in ZIP files, modify the project, add new images or delete the project.
 It's handy for making reports and creating official documentation for projects the company is working on.

 # How to make it work: